-12 Steps programs such as AA, as well as lots of other resources including the Bible talk about making amends.
-Dictionary.com says "to compensate, as for an injury, loss, or insult" and "reparation or compensation for a loss, damage, or injury of any kind; recompense.'
+12 Step programs (wiki) such as AA, as well as many other resources including the Bible talk about making amends.
+Dictionary.com says "to compensate, as for an injury, loss, or insult" and "reparation or compensation for a loss, damage, or injury of any kind; recompense."

 When you think about this, making amends is really is very similar to what happens if someone goes to court in the American judicial system.
 The court may have a trial where both parties have the opportunity to "tell their side of the story", and then the court decides if anyone is found guilty.
 The court then generally charges the guilty party with some kind of "fine."
-The court's job is to attempt to balance the scale of fairness, in the American court system, this is believed to be the best resolution for both parties.
+The court's job is to attempt to determine the truth, balance the scale of fairness, and this is believed to be the best resolution for both parties.

-So what I invite you to do is to consider is this:
+What I invite you to do is to think about this:

 Isn't the true value in making amends to another person

 Negativity, such as guilt, has been scientifically shown to cause health issues that will reduce your lifespan.
-So guilt does have a cost.
-How much is a lifetime of guilt cost, not in dollars, but in happiness?
-And then, of course, maybe there is a loss for the other person, as well as the potential loss in a friendship or more.
+Therefore, guilt does have a cost.
+How much does guilt cost, not in dollars, but in health and happiness?

 Resolving an issue benefits both parties, and if the other party is a friendship, a family member, or a loved one, think of the value of rekindling that relationship.
 Don't forget, life is too short to allow issues result in long-term guilt, or to lose a previously good relationship!
 How do you want to live your life?
 How about by being loving?
 How do you feel when you are loving?